NSLS2/bmm-bluesky-by-example/docs/introduction.rst

 and the {book}theme `as explained here
 <https://sphinx-book-theme.readthedocs.io/en/latest/tutorials/get-started.html>`__

-Next install some Sphinx extensions:
+Next install these Sphinx extensions:

 * ``sphinx-math-dollar`` to render equations and mathematical symbols

 ..
   * ``sphinxemoji`` to render cute emojis

+by doing this:

 .. code-block:: bash